SysKitTeam/docs-point/faq/orphaned-users.md

 ## How are Orphaned Users Detected in Syskit Point?
 Orphaned users in Syskit Point are detected by syncing information from the SharePoint site's hidden list.
-If a user is found on the list and is deleted or blocked in Entra ID, they will be displayed as an Orphaned User in Syskit Point.
+If a user is found on the list and is deleted or blocked in Entra ID, they will be displayed as an Orphaned User in the Orphaned Users report in Syskit Point.

 To access the hidden list, you need to construct and open the following URL:
 * `<SharePointSiteURL>/_catalogs/users/simple.aspx`